LadyJessie19/frutamix-frontend/frontend/README.md

-# FRUTAMIX
+# FRUTAMIX 🍎🍌🍇

-## Discover & Buy Fresh Fruits
+## Store Ice Cream

-### Frutamix is a platform that allows users to explore and purchase the freshest fruits, creating a dynamic and enjoyable shopping experience.
+### Frutamix is a platform that allows users to explore and purchase the best and sweetest ice cream flavors on the market, creating a dynamic and enjoyable shopping experience.

 ![Frutamix](src/assets/readme/products.png)